Antigua Hawksbills

 In February 2015, it was announced that the Antigua Hawksbills would not participate in the 2015 CPL season, with a number of its players to instead play with a new franchise based in Saint Kitts and Nevis.
 It is intended that the Hawksbills franchise will be revived at a later date, with the CPL consequently featuring seven teams rather than six.
+And in 2024 the Team from Antigua and Barbuda returns as a new name of Antigua and Barbuda Falcons.